janesmith73/product-docs/docs/glossary.md

 A part of [GSM](#gsm---global-system-for-mobile-communications) infrastructure, validates any SIM card attempting network connection when a phone has a live network signal.

 ## BIC - Batch identification code
-A unique code for ordered SIM cards used to register the SIM cards on the [emnify Portal](https://portal.emnify.com/).
+A unique code for ordered SIM cards used to register the SIM cards on the [**SIM Inventory** page of the emnify Portal](https://portal.emnify.com/sim-inventory).

 ## Callback URL
 URL that will be called by a service to send and receive data related to an event that caused this action.